-- 1.5.1 During competition and while accepting awards, skiers must wear team-issued uniforms of the same predominant color and substantially similar. - 1.5.2 The use of logos on equipment, uniforms and apparel must comply with NCAA Bylaw 12.5.4. - 1.5.3 An institution's uniform or any item of apparel (for example, team jersey, socks) that is worn by a student-athlete while representing the institution in intercollegiate competition may contain only a single manufacturer's or distributor's logo or trademark on the outside of the apparel (regardless of the visibility of the logo or trademark).
-The logo or trademark shall be contained within a four-sided geometrical figure (that is, rectangle, square, parallelogram) that does not exceed 21⁄2 square inches. - 1.5.4 If an institution's uniform or any item of apparel worn by a student-athlete in competition contains washing instructions on the outside of the apparel on a patch that also includes the manufacturer's or distributor's logo or trademark, the entire patch must be contained within a four-sided geometrical figure (that is, rectangle, square, parallelogram) that does not exceed 21⁄4 square inches. - 1.5.5 The restriction on the size of a manufacturer's or distributor's logo is applicable to all apparel worn by student-athletes during the conduct of the institution's competition, which includes any pre-meet or postmeet activities (for example, postmeet celebrations on the course, pre- or postmeet press conferences) involving student-athletes. - 1.5.6 A student-athlete shall not wear any apparel that identifies another entity other than the student-athlete's institution.
-Equipment (helmets and hard and soft armor) shall be free of all marks other than institutional logos and NCAA-compliant manufacturer's logos.
+- 1.6.1 During competition and while accepting awards, skiers must wear team-issued uniforms that are of the same predominant color and substantially similar. - 1.6.2 The use of logos on equipment, uniforms and apparel must comply with NCAA Bylaw 12.5.4. - 1.6.3 An institution's uniform or any item of apparel (for example, team jersey, socks) that is worn by a student-athlete while representing the institution in intercollegiate competition may contain only a single manufacturer's or distributor's logo or trademark on the outside of the apparel (regardless of the visibility of the logo or trademark).
+The logo or trademark shall be contained within a four-sided geometrical figure (that is, rectangle, square, parallelogram) that does not exceed 21⁄2 square inches. - 1.6.4 If an institution's uniform or any item of apparel worn by a student-athlete in competition contains washing instructions on the outside of the apparel on a patch that also includes the manufacturer's or distributor's logo or trademark, the entire patch must be contained within a four-sided geometrical figure (that is, rectangle, square, parallelogram) that does not exceed 21⁄2 square inches. - 1.6.5 The restriction on the size of a manufacturer's or distributor's logo is applicable to all apparel worn by student-athletes during the conduct of the institution's competition, which includes any pre-meet or postmeet activities (for example, postmeet celebrations on the course, pre- or postmeet press conferences) involving student-athletes. - 1.6.6 A student-athlete shall not wear any apparel that identifies another entity other than the student-athlete's institution.
+Equipment (helmets and hard and soft armor) shall be free of all marks other than institutional logos and NCAAcompliant manufacturer's logos.

-Exception: One flag patch (country, state or city) is allowed on the uniform or equipment.

-Exception: One memorial patch or insignia is allowed on the uniform or equipment.

-1.5.7 All equipment (helmets, boots, antivibration plate, skis, hard armor and soft armor) is governed by USSA standards and/or FIS rules.
+- Exception: One flag patch (country, state or city) is allowed on the uniform or equipment. - Exception: One memorial patch or insignia is allowed on the uniform or equipment. - 1.6.7 All equipment (helmets, boots, antivibration plate, skis, hard armor and soft armor) is governed by USSS standards and/or FIS rules.

-These uniform rules apply to Alpine competition:
+Uniform rules that apply to Alpine competitions:

-- 1.5.8 Alpine uniforms shall meet the following conditions: - 1.5.8.1 All soft armor must comply with NCAA Bylaw 12.5.4 (Use of Logos on Equipment, Uniforms and Apparel). - 1.5.8.2 Hard armor (including giant slalom suits, helmets, pole guards, shin guards, gloves and goggles) is considered equipment and therefore does not have to comply with these rules.
-Each giant slalom suit worn by a team member must be team-issued, of the same predominant color and substantially similar to that worn by any member of the rest of that team.

-1.5.8.3 All equipment (helmets, boots, antivibration plate, skis, hard armor and soft armor) is governed by USSA standards and/or FIS rules.
+- 1.6.8 Alpine uniforms shall meet the following conditions: - 1.6.8.1 All soft armor must comply with NCAA Bylaw 12.5.4 (Use of Logos on Equipment, Uniforms and Apparel). - 1.6.8.2 Hard armor (including giant slalom suits, helmets, pole guards, shin guards, gloves and goggles) is considered equipment and therefore does not have to comply with these rules.
+Each giant slalom suit worn by a team member must be team-issued, of the same predominant color and substantially similar to that worn by any member of the rest of that team. - 1.6.8.3 All equipment (helmets, boots, antivibration plate, skis, hard armor and soft armor) is governed by USSS standards and/or FIS rules.

-These uniform rules apply to Cross Country competition:
+Uniform rules that apply to Cross Country competitions: